rtmigo/depz/README.md

 **lnkdpn** automates the creation of such symbolic links, solving emerging problems:

 - Portability.
-To make the links easy to recreate on another system
+To make the symlinks easy to recreate on another system
 - Dependencies.
 If the `mylib` depends on other libraries, they should included as well